 Scrap gold is any gold that doesn’t have much retail value but does contain some gold.
 That gold content is what gold refiners and scrap gold dealers are willing to pay you for.
 Plain gold wedding rings, heavy gold chains, any out of style gold jewelry, dental gold or teeth fillings, gold bullion coins – are all examples of scrap gold that you can sell to these refiners and/or dealers.
 The thing to remember when selling to gold refiners is that they are only going to pay you based on the content of the gold in your piece.
 So if you do happen to have a collectible or antique items you’re usually much better off selling to one of the other options I’m going to mention in the next section.

-To get a good deal for your gold you should find a local dealer/refiner if possible and see how much they are willing to pay you based on the gold content of your piece.
+To get a good deal for your gold you should find a local jeweler or pawnshop owner who will give you an appraisal of your gold so you know how much it is worth.
+You can also use our gold value calculator if you know the karats of your gold or you have a gold testing kit.
+Next you need to find a gold buyer (a refiner if possible) and see how much they are willing to pay you based on the gold content of your piece.
 If it’s under 80% look elsewhere.
-It is possible to find gold refiners willing to pay up to 95% but they are rare and far between.
+It is possible to find a gold refiner willing to pay up to 96% depending on how much you have to sell but they are rare and far between.

 If you think you’re just going to sell to one of the online gold refiners that have popped up everywhere lately, take time to consider the fact that you’re mailing gold which is just like sending someone cash in the mail.
-It’s not very smart but if you need to do it make sure that it is insured, either by you or the company that you are mailing to.
-Also you have to take into consideration that many of these companies are not looking out for your best interests and are only looking to make as much profit as they can.
-We have have had reports from readers that you might only get a check for 33% of the gold value – which is terrible.
+You need to make sure that it is insured, either by you or the company that you are mailing to.
+Also you have to take into consideration that some of these companies are not looking out for your best interests and are only looking to make as much profit as they can.
+We have have had reports from readers that you might only get a check for 33% of the gold value – which is just terrible.
 Also as we’ve found out, a few of these companies have extremely poor customer service.
 And if you do manage to contact them about the low offer they may tell you that it is too late and your gold has already been smelted down.
-So if you do want to go this route check out the company thoroughly before sending out your gold or may just end up getting ripped off or scammed.
+So if you do want to go this route check out the company thoroughly before sending out your gold or may just end up getting ripped off.
 A good place to start is our cash for gold company reviews.

 Where To Sell Gold Coins or Well Crafted Antique Jewelry

 If you happen to have a valuable gold coin collection or antique piece of jewelry you probably won’t want to sell to a gold refiner or scrap gold dealer.
 Your piece or collection is going to be worth a lot more than the gold content of the item and that is all gold refiners will pay you for.
-They don’t consider the collectible nature or retail value that your collection or piece of jewelry might have.
+Most don’t consider the collectible nature or retail value that your collection or piece of jewelry might have.
+One exception is Sell Your Gold who will look at the retail value of your piece before making you an offer.

 Now if you have an antique or well crafted valuable piece of jewelry, you are going to want to sell to a jeweler or jewelry store.
 They will give you retail value minus their cut of the profit.
 Make sure you get your piece appraised at multiple places before you do actually sell though.
 Our guide on how to find your gold’s value can help you get a ballpark figure on the gold value of your item so you have a reference point to compare.
 Many places may not be completely honest with how much it is worth.
 If you can’t find a willing jewelry store you can try one of the online sites listed above.